aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 > As this library is `experimental`, the accompanying Bootstrap Stack is not yet implemented.
 To use this
 > library right now, you must reuse roles that have been traditionally bootstrapped.

-## Synthesizer

-To use this library, supply the `AppStagingSynthesizer` in as the default synthesizer to the app.
-This will ensure that a Staging Stack will be created next to the CDK App to hold the staging resources.

-`AppStagingSynthesizer` comes with static methods covering the use-cases for the synthesizer.

-### Using the Default Staging Stack per Environment
+## Using the Default Staging Stack per Environment

 The most common use case will be to use the built-in default resources.
 In this scenario, the synthesizer will create a new Staging Stack in each environment the CDK App is deployed to store